Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

 #### Procedure

-*Accounting > Settings > Tab COST ACCOUNTING > Drop-down option Cost1 - Cost center*
+*Accounting > Settings > Tab COST ACCOUNTING*

 ![Cost 1 - Cost center](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CostAccounting/CostAccounting01.png "[Cost 1 - Cost center]")

 1. Click the *Cost accounting* left and middle drop-down lists and select the desired fiscal year and posting period.

-2. Enter a number in the *Cost center* field.
+2. Enter a number in the *Cost center* field in the bottom input lines.

-  > [Info] If a number is entered that is already in used, an error message is displayed.
+  > [Info] If a number is entered that is already in use, an error message is displayed.

-3. Enter a name in the *Description* field.
+3. Enter a name for the cost center in the *Description* field.

 4. If desired, enter any additional information in the *Text* field.

 5. If desired, click the *Inactive* radio button to deactivate the cost center temporarily.
 By default, the radio button is set to *Active*.
 The inactive cost center is then locked for postings.

-  > [Info] If a cost object has already been posted to or allocated to a cost center, it cannot be set to inactive.
+  > [Info] If a cost object has already been posted to or allocated to a cost center,  the cost center cannot be deactivated.
 A warning message is then displayed.

 6. Click the [SAVE & NEW] button.
-A small pop-up window confirms that the new cost center has been saved.
-The new cost center is displayed in the list.
+The *Saved* pop-up window is displayed.
+The cost center has been saved and is displayed in the list.

   ![Saved](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CostAccounting/Saved.png "[Saved]")